mrmojo2/music_visualizer_terminal/README.md

 # Terminal Music Visualizer (Linux)

-A minimal music visualizer that runs directly in your terminal.
+music visualizer in frequency domain using fast fourier transform that runs directly in your terminal.
 It loads `.wav` files using SDL2 and displays real-time frequency bars using ncurses.

 ---
 ## 🔊 Output Preview